Quant-Finance-ML-Application/.github/profile/readme.md

 This repository is delicated to provide supplementary codes for the homework steps of FutureLearn course entitled “An introduction to machine learning in quantitative finance ”.

-Find out more information on this course or register to join it at [FutureLearn link](https://www.futurelearn.com/courses/an-introduction-to-machine-learning-in-quantitative-finance/1).
+Find out more information on this course or register to join it via [FutureLearn link](https://www.futurelearn.com/courses/an-introduction-to-machine-learning-in-quantitative-finance/1).